Some preliminary results on a high order asymptotic preserving computationally explicit kinetic scheme: Numerical examples

 \subsection{Scalar problems}

 The first problem is the transport equation with periodic boundary conditions

 where the initial condition is A two waves model is used with $a=1.01$ (so a little larger that the actual maximum speed.
 We always proceed as such for scalar and system cases.
 We make a convergence test for short and long final times, namely $T=0.5$ and $T=10$.
 The CFL number, with respect to the wave model maximum speed, is always set to $1$.
 In both cases, we see that the expected order of accuracy is obtained.
-Note that the second and third order scheme with the non linear stabilisation give exactly the same error: the scheme are in this case identical because the criteria is always true.
+Note that \revD{for the second and fourth order schemes, the non linear stabilisation does not detect any troubled point, giving exactly the same error as in the non stabilised case.} We show the results for the fourth order schemes.
 All the calculations are done with the two waves model.
-Note that for first order scheme, if one starts from an initial condition given by the Maxwellian, then this scheme is nothing more than the Lax-Friedrichs scheme, for second order in time approximation.
-For third order in time, since the equilibrium relaxation is more complex, we get a different scheme.
+Note that the first order scheme, with the initial condition given by the Maxwellian, is nothing more than the Lax-Friedrichs scheme, for second order in time approximation.
+For fourth order in time, since the equilibrium relaxation is more complex, we get a different scheme.
+Note that the non linear stabilisation procedure of section \ref{stabilisation} does not flag any cell.